HoboCrunch/bizbyme-template/DEVELOPER-GUIDE.md

 2. App calls Perplexity AI API with specialized prompt
 3. AI searches the web for naloxone providers near that ZIP code
 4. Results are parsed, filtered, and displayed as provider cards
-5. Users can sort by distance or relevance
+5. Users can filter by cost (free/paid), training requirements, and location type (physical/online)
+6. Results are automatically sorted: Free providers first, then by distance (online providers shown last)
-6. Users can click "Visit Website" to access provider information
+7. Users can click "visit site" links or action buttons to access provider information

 ---